weiawesome/hardhat_tutorial/README.md

 ```

 ## Contract - Crowdfunding
-### Main function
+### Main Function
+> The deployer has the capability to establish a crowdfunding platform.
+>
-> Deployer can build a crowdfunding platform, proposer can propose and the contract can build a new contract for the proposal.
+> Proposers can submit proposals, and the contract will create a new contract for each proposal.

 * **Platform**

-> The proposer can propose to the platform that will make a contract for the proposal.
+> Proposers can submit their proposals to the platform, which will generate a dedicated contract for each proposal.
 >
-> The proposer can activate the contract by the platform.
+> Proposers can activate the contract through the platform.
 >
-> The proposer can update the personal information for sponsor to view it.
+> Proposers can also update their personal information for sponsors to view.

-* **Proposer**
+* **Proposers**

-> Proposer can edit its contract's information.
+> Proposers have the ability to modify the details of their contracts.
 >
-> Contract will deal with the asset auto by its type and the rule.
+> The contract will autonomously manage assets based on their type and the predefined rules.

-* **Sponsor**
+* **Sponsors**

-> Sponsor can view the contract(proposal) information and back the project.
+> Sponsors can access and review the contract (proposal) information and support the project.

 ### How to deploy
 ```shell
 npx hardhat run scripts/crowdFunding/deploy.ts
 ```